-1) Bob Moriarty: I, or members of my immediate household or family, own shares of the following companies mentioned in this article: Novo Resources and U3O8.
-Novo Resources and U3O8 are advertisers on 321 Gold.
+1) Adrian Day: I, or members of my immediate household or family, own shares of the following companies mentioned in this article: Evrim Resources, Royal Gold.
+I personally am, or members of my immediate household or family are, paid by the following companies mentioned in this article: None.
+My company has a financial relationship with the following companies mentioned in this article: None.
+Funds controlled by Adrian Day Asset Management hold shares of the following companies mentioned in this article: Evrim Resources, Freeport McMoRan, Miranda Gold and Royal Gold.
 I determined which companies would be included in this article based on my research and understanding of the sector.

-2) The following companies mentioned are billboard sponsors of Streetwise Reports: Pretium Resources.
+2) The following companies mentioned in this article are billboard sponsors of Streetwise Reports: None.
 Streetwise Reports does not accept stock in exchange for its services.
 Click here for important disclosures about sponsor fees.
 The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.

 5) From time to time, Streetwise Reports LLC and its directors, officers, employees or members of their families, as well as persons interviewed for articles and interviews on the site, may have a long or short position in securities mentioned.
 Directors, officers, employees or members of their immediate families are prohibited from making purchases and/or sales of those securities in the open market or otherwise from the time of the interview or the decision to write an article, until one week after the publication of the interview or article.
-As of the date of this article/interview, officers and/or employees of Streetwise Reports LLC (including members of their household) own securities of Pretium Resources, a company mentioned in this article.
+As of the date of this article, officers and/or employees of Streetwise Reports LLC (including members of their household) own securities of Evrim Resources and Miranda Gold, companies mentioned in this article.